 - This standardization avoids the accidental duplication of repositories.

 ssh://git@gitServer(:port)/mypath#version.
 In the event that the registration fails due to a badly formatted url, please make sure that you only use the colon to define the port or the URL, if no port is to be defined, use slash to separate

 To publish your modules on our platform, we need to be allowed to read from your repository.
-If you are on Github, you can simply authorize our online-odoo user on your repository (the authorization must be done on the repository specifically, not the entire company).
+If you are on Github, you can simply authorize our online-odoo user (NOT odoo-online) on your repository (the authorization must be done on the repository specifically, not the entire company).

 If you are on Gitlab, you can authorize our OdooApps (email@example.com) user.
 If you use Bitbucket or another service, you will need to authorize our public SSH key instead.

 Don't forget to use the SSH url of your repository when registering it to allow us to identify using ssh.
 For example for GitHub, it should be something like